 1. Does the agency or consultant have the infrastructure and resources to meet your needs?

 Agencies typically have specialists in precisely defined roles, ranging from SEO copywriting strategists to professional link builders.
 Team members have in-depth knowledge of their area of expertise and focus on precise execution.
 There’s usually one point person who manages each customer’s campaign — keeping the lines of communication open and making sure that all of the elements come together to support your business goals.
+If you’re interested in link building services or SEO content writing services, make sure any agency you consider has the right people to excel.

 2. Does the SEO provider have relevant experience?